Tips for Successful House Sitting in Australia

-What is an excellent subscription for a house sitting website?
-It depends on the website functionality and services.
+What is an excellent subscription for a house-sitting website?
+It depends on the website’s functionality and services.
 On average, the rate is between 40-65 USD/year.
 And I wouldn’t invest more.

-Functionality is critical and a key to finding the right house sits.
+Functionality is critical, and a key to finding the right house sits.
 You will not need any fancy techie platform.
-What you need is a profile where you can upload your photo, write your bio, add your contact details (including phone numbers and Skype-id) your interests, skills, availability, and desired locations.
+You need a profile where you can upload your photo, write your bio, and add your contact details (including phone numbers and Skype-id), your interests, skills, availability, and desired locations.

 How to set up a compelling housesitter profile

-The house sitter profile is the most important thing because it gets homeowners’ eyeballs and sells you as a trusted house-sitter.
+The house sitter profile is the most important because it gets homeowners’ eyeballs and sells you as a trusted house-sitter.
 Your profile is what your potential homeowners see first and what makes them choose you or not choose you.
-For a job search, you must get the attention of the prospective employer.
+You must get the prospective home owner’s attention for a housesit search.

-- Check carefully what the house sitting websites offer concerning functionality and services (profile set up, personal details, alerts) and make sure Australia is the targeted market.
-She is how my house sitter profile looks like.
+- Check carefully what the house sitting websites offer concerning functionality and services (profile set up, personal details, alerts) and ensure Australia is the targeted market.
+She is what my house sitter profile looks like.

 - The more specific you are in your profile, the better.
 Don’t be afraid of being too selective.

 The only thing homeowners look for is a good fit.
-They want to have a good feeling about handing over their home and beloved pets to a stranger.
-They must be sure they will have peace of mind where they are away.
-Your character is what counts, how reliable, committed, and trustworthy; you are what counts in the end.
+They want to feel good about handing their home and beloved pets to strangers.
+They must be sure they will have peace of mind while away.
+Your character is what counts, how reliable, committed, and trustworthy you are; you are what matters in the end.

 Hot to get the attention of prospective homeowners

 First, you need to create a compelling profile.
-Then you need to find suitable house-sits and browse through all house sitting adverts.
+Then you must find suitable house-sits and browse through all house-sitting adverts.